Independent Anti-Mormon Party of Oneida County

 The bipartisan Independent Anti-Mormon Party of Oneida County was a short-lived minor political party in 1870s and 1880s territorial Idaho.
-The party came to prominence under the leadership of Fred Dubois, a Yale graduate from Illinois, a state that had experienced its own groundswelling of anti-Mormonism not 40 years earlier.
+The party came to prominence under the leadership of Fred Dubois, a Yale graduate from Illinois, a state that had experienced its own groundswell of anti-Mormonism not 40 years earlier.

 Background

 The first of several anti-Mormon campaigns in Idaho was sparked by citizens' preference in the Idaho Panhandle, in the state's north and adjacent to Washington, for some kind of boundary reform due to the dominant Democratic Mormon vote in the south.
 The plan was to create either a new territory combining Washington east of the Cascades and northern Idaho (preferably), to or allow Washington to absorb the panhandle altogether.
 Southern Idahoans, wishing to keep their state intact, rallied to the anti-Mormon cause by founding a new bipartisan party in 1879 before their combine fell apart the next year.